Are you Suffering from Depression

 With the right support and treatment, such as Counselling and Hypnotherapy, people can overcome the common mental health condition.

-On this page we will look at depression more closely, exploring the symptoms, types and causes.
-We will also look into the different forms of depression treatment, including hypnosis.
+On this page we can look at depression more closely, exploring the symptoms, types and causes.
+We can also look into the different forms of depression treatment, including hypnosis.

 Living with Depression